 - The Pro plan, which costs $30/month, includes a virtual terminal to accept payments over the phone by keying in a card from a browser window.
 It also allows merchants to keep the checkout process on their website rather than redirecting to PayPal to complete a transaction.

 - You won’t be using PayPal’s hosted checkout templates for this, so you won’t automatically be PCI compliant, and you’ll need to take additional steps to handle your PCI compliance.
-To this end, you can use the optional Transparent Redirect feature so all payment details are posted silently to the PayPal server when the buyer presses submit instead of going through your server.
-Also, with both Payments Advanced and Payments Pro, you’ll still be on the hook for the 3.5% Amex fee when you process Amex cards.
+To this end, you can use the optional Transparent Redirect feature, so all payment details are posted silently to the PayPal server when the buyer presses submit instead of going through your server.

 Virtual Terminal